How to Set Up Square Online Store in 7 Steps

 - Promote and manage your store.

 If you’re a small business owner, you’ve more than likely heard of Square.
 Since their founding in 2009, Square has become a household name in payment processing and technology for small businesses.
-With the relaunch of the Square Online Store in early 2019, Square continues to expand their omnichannel offerings, allowing business owners to sell their services online with this ecommerce platform in addition to using their POS or payment services.
+With Square Online (formerly known as Square Online Store), the brand continues to expand their omnichannel offerings, allowing business owners to sell their services online with this ecommerce platform in addition to using their POS or payment services.

 Square Online Store: The Basics